spiffe/spiffe/standards/SPIFFE_Workload_API.md

 The `X509SVIDResponse` response consists of a mandatory `svids` field, which MUST contain one or more `X509SVID` messages (one for each identity granted to the client).
 The `crl` and `federated_bundles` fields are optional.

 All fields in the `X509SVID` message are mandatory, with the exception of the `hint` field.
-When the `hint` field is set, its value MUST be unique amongst the set of returned SVIDs in the `X509SVIDResponse` message.
+When the `hint` field is set (i.e. non-empty), SPIFFE Workload API servers MUST ensure its value is unique amongst the set of returned SVIDs in any given `X509SVIDResponse` message.
+In the event that a SPIFFE Workload API client encounters more than one `X509SVID` message with the same `hint` value set, then the first message in the list SHOULD be selected.

 If the client is not entitled to receive any X509-SVIDs, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).
 Under such a case, the client MAY attempt to reconnect with another call to the `FetchX509SVID` RPC after a backoff.